 In late 2000, a man surfaced on the Internet, claiming to have traveled through time.
 The man, who came to be known as John Titor, allegedly traveled from 2036 by using a time machine installed in a 1987 Chevrolet pickup truck.
 According to Mr. Titor, it was the first machine produced and built by multinational conglomerate General Electric for the “Army” in 2034.

 On earlier Army missions, according to Titor, he traveled seeking an IBM 5100 microcomputer to “stop the mass destruction of the Earth’s biosphere.”
-However, on his most recent 2015 trip, he admitted that he just enjoyed time travel because the future was “ordinary and boring.”
-He also left details about the inter-dimensional journey, which skeptics referred to as “batshit crazy rantings.”
+However, on his most recent 2015 trip, he admitted that he enjoyed time travel because the future was “ordinary and boring.”
+He also left details about the inter-dimensional journey, which skeptics called “batshit crazy rantings.”

 As for what this means for the people of this dimension, and more importantly, people who use Facebook often, Dr. Aldrich did offer this advice.

 “Just remember that there’s someone or something behind the scenes pulling the levers and pushing the buttons, so to speak,” said Dr. Aldrich, whose tone suddenly became serious.
-“Next time you get into a stupid argument or see a cat meme or whatever, just remember that someone or something is getting a kick out of watching you freak out.”
+“Next time you get into a stupid argument or see a cat meme, just remember that someone or something is getting a kick out of watching you freak out.”